Arthur Goldberg: UN ambassador

 David Stebenne, Goldberg's biographer, adds, "Many observers, then and later, found this answer hard to accept."
 He suggests, "Johnson must have had some influence over Goldberg that induced him [to resign from the Supreme Court]."
 Time reported in 1962 that Johnson knew that for a party thrown in Johnson's honor that year, a Goldberg aide, Jerry Holleman, solicited contributions from wealthy supporters of Johnson, including Billy Sol Estes.
 Holleman accepted responsibility and there was no public awareness of Goldberg and Johnson's involvement.

 Johnson said of the Goldberg decision in his later-released audio tapes:

-Goldberg would be able to answer the Russians... very effectively...
-He's got a bulldog face on him, and I think this Jew thing would take The New York Times-- all this crowd that gives me hell all the time-- and disarm them.
-And still have a Johnson man.
-I've always thought that Goldberg was the ablest man in Kennedy's Cabinet, and he was the best man to us....
-Goldberg sold bananas, you know....
-He's kind of like I am...
-He's shined some shoes in his day and he's sold newspapers, and he's had to slug it out...

-Goldberg chose to retain only one of Stevenson's aides, US Ambassador Charles W. Yost, a career Foreign Service Office who was able to help Goldberg navigate the intricacies of United Nations procedures, and foreign affairs debates in the Security Council.
-While serving as UN Ambassador, Goldberg was successful at brokering peace between Greece and Turkey during the Cyprus crisis of 1967 and helped diplomatically resolve a conflict between North Korea and the United States following the 1968 Pueblo incident.
+Goldberg chose to retain only one of Stevenson's aides, US ambassador Charles W. Yost, a career Foreign Service Office who was able to help Goldberg navigate the intricacies of United Nations procedures, and foreign affairs debates in the Security Council.
+While serving as UN ambassador, Goldberg was successful at brokering peace between Greece and Turkey during the Cyprus crisis of 1967 and helped diplomatically resolve a conflict between North Korea and the United States following the 1968 Pueblo incident.